allenai/swag-evaluator/readme.md

 ==============
 The evaluator for the SWAG dataset in beaker.

-This repository holds the code for creating the evaluator for the SWAG dataset in beaker that powers the SWAG leaderboard.
+This repository contains the code to evaluate a model against the SWAG dataset.
+It is used by Beaker when evaluating submissions to the SWAG leaderboard.

 Development